Insights Compliance

 For years, the licensing question was the whole conversation.
 Corporate Tax rewrote it.

 The second situation is the AED 50 million revenue threshold.
-Any taxable person — free zone or mainland, qualifying or not — with revenue above AED 50 million must prepare audited financial statements for Corporate Tax purposes.
+Article 2(1)(a) of Ministerial Decision 84/2025 requires audited financial statements from any taxable person that is not a tax group and derives revenue exceeding AED 50,000,000 in the relevant tax period.
 This is a bright-line rule tied to size, not to zone status.
 A free zone company that has grown past that threshold needs audited accounts even if its authority has never asked for them.

 Once Corporate Tax entered the picture, the audited financial statement stopped being a licence-renewal chore and became the document your 0% free zone position stands or falls on.
 That is a very different thing to leave until the last minute.